WADPlaceholdr/Placeholdr/README.md

 ## Description
-placeholder is a Django web application with the objective of allowing people to browse through places of interest and create trips based on those places, with a user community that provides ratings, comments, pictures.
+placeholdr is a Django web application with the objective of allowing people to browse through places of interest and create trips based on those places, with a user community that provides ratings, comments, pictures.

 ## Requirements